-In 2020, during the boredom of being stuck at home, like so many other people, I started shopping around for a new TV... and phone... and surround sound speakers... and computer.
+In 2020, during the boredom of being stuck at home, like so many people, I started shopping around for a new TV... and phone... and surround sound speakers... and computer.
 I didn't actually end up ordering any of those things, instead focusing on ways to find some peace and quiet in a noisy world.
 Namely, it was all about the big-city traffic that never ends, people outside who always seem to stop and chat just outside my home office window, and the usual noises that come from sharing a small space (especially when there aren't many other places to go during a lockdown).
 Noise canceling headphones seemed like a simple solution.

 I ended up snagging a pair of Bose QuietComfort 35 II headphones on sale.
 It was bittersweet, retiring my Beyerdynamic DT-770 headphones, which were an important purchase in the early 2000s.
 I mixed some big concerts with them and lugged 'em around on every vacation.
 They were awesome but never kept the rest of the world out of my head.

 The first time I put on the Bose set was a mind-blowing experience!
-Flipping the switch "on" for the noise cancellation felt like just my head had entered a vacuum, and I finally had an auditory escape from the constant noise outside of my control.
+Flipping the switch "on" for the noise cancellation felt like only my head had entered a vacuum, and I finally had an auditory escape from the constant noise outside of my control.
 The headphones don't offer complete silence but seemingly cut out about as much noise as foam earplugs.
 That's just a loose observation and not a scientific claim...
 The headphones aren't certified for providing hearing protection in loud work environments, and cranking up the volume can damage your ears.
 With that aside, the regular noise reduction is pretty freakin' cool.

 Opting to not join that particular club, over the course of about a month, I dug into reviews for all kinds of alternatives from Beats "by Apple", Bose, Sony, Sennheiser, Jabra, etc. Time and time again, I kept coming back to the Beats Fit Pro.
 Those were touted as having a comfortable, yet secure design and great sound, plus at a lower cost than the AirPods Pro.

-While taking time to make a decision, I caught the Fit Pros at a slight discount, costing $180 new, instead of $200.
+While taking time to make a decision, I caught the Beats Fit Pros at a slight discount, costing $180 new, instead of $200.
 Regarding color, I wanted to steer clear from the Airpods enough that I didn’t want white.
 Nor did I want standard black, although a little piece of gaffer’s tape would have covered the red logo just fine.
 Thus, what was left was sage gray, with the sage being almost entirely just inside the charging case.
-When the buds are out, the "b" on them appear to be off-white, under most lighting.
+When the buds are out, the "b" on them appears to be off-white, under most lighting.

 I'm glad I didn't record the unboxing.
-It would have been embarrassing, although maybe helpful.
+It would have been embarrassing, yet maybe helpful.
 The top of the box was heavily glued shut.
 Once I started ripping the top flaps apart, it just didn’t seem right.
 The bottom of the box had these arrows with no other context.
 I started tugging on those, which turned out to be perforated strips, and a box-inside-the-box started to slide out.
-Damn, that was really more confusing than it should have been.
+Damn, that was really more confusing than it should have been!

 The set came with three sets of silicone eartips, just as it should.
 The medium size that were pre-installed seemed to work just fine, although it was surprising how high my Mac’s volume needed to be cranked up to achieve a reasonable listening level.
 Then I figured I should try out the other eartips.
 With the small pair, the buds just about fell out of my ears.
 It turned out, for me, the large size was the way to go.
 That provided a better fit, and the volume control on the Mac no longer needed to be cranked so high.